marcodelapierre/trinity-nf/README.md

 The `extra` directory contains an example Slurm script, `job.sh`, to run on Zeus.
 There is also a sample script `log.sh` that takes a run name as input and displays formatted runtime information.

-The `test` directory contains a small input dataset and a launching script for quick testing of the pipeline, with total runtime of a few minutes.
+The `test` directory contains a small input dataset and launching scripts for quick testing of the pipeline (both for Zeus and Gadi), with total runtime of a few minutes.